 The Great Train Robbery (1903) Director: Edwin Stanton Porter

-According to legend, the realistic scenes of shooting and moving trains frightened early 20th century film goers so much that many fled in fear.
-It was the most popular film of the silent era before the release of the mega blockbuster, Birth of a Nation in 1915.
+According to legend, the realistic scenes of shooting and moving trains frightened early 20th century film goers so much so that many audience members fled in terror upon its first screening.
+The Great Train Robbery was the most popular film of the silent era prior to the release of the mega blockbuster, Birth of a Nation in 1915.